Raleigh IceCaps: 1995–96 season

 Raleigh rebounded to qualify for the Kelly Cup playoffs, though the club was eliminated in the first round.
 Attendance declined to 4 004 fans per home game, reflecting the challenges of minor‑league roster turnover and regional competition for entertainment dollars.

 1996–97 season

 The IceCaps missed the playoffs for a second consecutive year, and average attendance fell further to 3 091 per game.
 In November 1996 Clay Aiken of the Raleigh Boychoir performed the national anthem before select home dates, highlighting the team’s role as a community and cultural gathering point.

 1997-98 season

 The IceCaps completed their seventh and final campaign with a record of 27-33-8 ties and did not qualify for the playoffs.
 Home game attendance fell to an average of 1 913 spectators per contest, reflecting fan awareness of the announced relocation to Augusta, Georgia rather than diminished interest in hockey.
 Competition from the NHL's Carolina Hurricanes and scheduling conflicts at Dorton Arena added to the club’s operational challenges.
-The franchise transferred to Augusta Georgia for the 1998 to 1999 season and was rebranded as the Augusta Lynx.
+The franchise transferred to Augusta Georgia for the 1998 to 1999 season and was rebranded the Augusta Lynx.